Great Falls Park

 7. Take It All In

 Perhaps the most frequent activity at the park is simply relaxing and viewing the majestic falls from one of the three available overlooks.
 All three Falls overlooks are within a ten minute walk from the Visitor Center.
 Overlooks 2 and 3 are wheelchair accessible.
 The River Trail offers the best opportunities to view the Potomac River.
 The trail is located downstream from Overlook 3 and is a moderate hike that is fairly busy during good weather.
 If you want to go against the stream, head upriver from the Visitor Center and hit the trails along the banks of the Potomac.
-Keep going and you find that they'll eventually meeting up with trails in Riverbend Park.
+Keep going and you find that they'll eventually meet up with trails in Riverbend Park.

 8. Captain A Boat